In this section

 River otters are often seen splashing around, playing and swimming in Florida’s lakes, rivers, streams and coastal marshes.
 These small (17-pound), brown, furry mammals delight in sliding down riverbanks and body surfing through the water.

 Otters are adapted to spending their lives in the water and rarely stray very far from a water body.
-Their nostrils and eyes close to keep water out.
+Their nostrils and ears close to keep water out.
 Their webbed feet and long, thick tail propel them through the water very quickly.

 The North American river otter likes to eat fish, crustaceans, amphibians, reptiles, birds and insects.
 They have eyesight that lets them see well above and below water, but they also rely on very keen hearing and smell to detect their food.
 Sensitive whiskers help find food on lake and river bottoms.